 - You estimate what percentage of your internet use is for work purposes.
 For example, if you think you use 20% of your internet on work purposes, then take 20%.

-If you use your phone for work then you may also be able to claim a the cost of work related usage on your tax return.
+If you use your phone for work then you may also be able to claim a the cost of work-related usage on your tax return.
 Like internet usage, you can only claim the cost of mobile phone usage that relates exclusively to your work.
+For example checking work emails on your phone and making work-related phone calls would be considered work use.
 Working it out is very similar to your internet use.

 - You estimate what percentage of your phone use is for work purposes.
-For example, if you think you use 50% of your internet on work purposes, then take 50%.
+For example, if you think you 40% of your phone use is for work purposes, then take 50%.

 Click here for our full guide to tax returns.